imshivsaini/Wallet/README.md

 - Create a db Schema named walletdb.
 - Navigate to the assesment folder
     Path: src/main/java/WalletApp/WalletApplication.java
-- Now run Main.java file under the above path
+- Now run WalletApplication.java file under the above path
 - Server should be up and running.